BBD3 film

 One participant, Ralph, said: “it’s a shame we have to fight so hard to get our voices heard.”

-It is the third in an occasional series of films which dates back to 2010 and then 2017, when the first two largely autobiographical films were produced.
-All three films in the series were directed by Chris Haydon.
+It is the third in the “Belt, Braces & Disability” series dating back to 2010&2017.
+All three largely autobiographical films were directed by Chris Haydon.

-The film features former Paralympian Baroness Tanni Grey-Thompson and Baroness Jane Campbell, a legendary campaigner for disability rights.
-Both sit in the House of Lords on the Cross Benches.
+• campaigning Baroness Jane Campbell, a legendary fighter for disability rights … both sit in the House of Lords on the Cross Benches

-Joining them is Mike Newman who was born blind, became a bank manager, and now runs a charity for disabled people to try their hand at driving a racing car on a racetrack.
-For good measure he set world land and water speed records in excess of 200mph and 100mph respectively.
+• former bank manager Mike Newman who was born blind, became a bank manager and now runs a charity for disabled people to try their hand at driving a racing car on a racetrack.
+He set world land and water speed records in excess of 200mph and 100mph respectively.

-It launched on Facebook on World Disability Day Saturday 3 December and was followed by a Q+A featuring Baroness Campbell:
+It launched on World Disability Day Saturday 3 December 2022.

 BROOKWOOD: The Living and The Dead